 Chopped and sauteed or in smoothies or blended into pesto.

-Plain or low sugar flavored, on its own or served blended into a smoothie.
+Plain or low sugar flavored, on its own or served blended into a Veggie Smoothie.
 This tart yogurt-like drink has a lot of probiotics that are great for digestive and immune health!

 - KIDNEY BEANS